waleung1231/recipe-rating-prediction/README.md

+---
-### Recipe Rating Prediction with RandomForestClassifier
+title: "Recipe Rating Prediction with RandomForestClassifier"
+---

 ## Introduction
 Our dataset is focused on recipes.
 Based on this data, we want to answer the question: What factors determine if a recipe is given a high rating?
 We want to answer this question so that when we search online recipe sites we can look at small details and determine if a recipe is good to follow.